Wacom-Developer/personal-knowledge-library/README.md

 ### Access Management

-The sample shows, how access to entities can be shared with a group of users or the tenant.
+The sample shows how access to entities can be shared with a group of users or the tenant.

 ```python
 import argparse